TerrapinWorks/chore_scheduler/README.md

 emails at the beginning of their shifts telling them of their responsibility.
 Chores may include sweeping the MIC, checking the extruder repair station and repairing extruders, etc.

 Errors are automatically logged internally to the Pi and to the Log tab on the spreadsheet.

+**Note**: We assume that there will never be two TW employees with the same name (first and last), so the scheduler treats two candidates with the same name as the same person.